adametsderschopfer/polyfill_setImmediate/README.md

-# polifill_setImmediate
+# polyfill_setImmediate
-polifill for setImmediate because is working only ie10+ &amp; Node.js
+polyfill for setImmediate because is working only ie10+ &amp; Node.js